|The 12AX7 / 7025 / ECC83 Tube family

 (12/13/02) - consistency unchanged over the last three factory runs.
 TC is down a touch.
 Gain is down a touch, and output is down a touch also.
 These

-would account for a muddy sort of tone in amps with complex front ends where the drive current is not available as it would be on some other tubes perhaps.
+would account for a muddy sort of tone in amps with complex front ends where the drive current is not available as it would be on some other tubes

-would be a great tube.
+this would be a great tube.
 Physically sturdy, and these tend to be low in microphonics, so are suited to amp builders that want to make it past the warranty

 period without shipping damage to tubes.
 Long life as these are not really a hot rod sort of tube.
 This tube will continue to be the "old standby" for a lot of